 The Stable Value Fund invests in fully benefit-responsive investment contracts, often referred to as "wrap contracts".
-The wrap contracts are issued by insurance companies and banks to stabilize the fund's investment return on various fixed income securities, providing participants with low-risk investment that seeks to provide stable returns that exceed other low-risk investments over the long term.
+The wrap contracts are issued by insurance companies and banks to stabilize the fund's investment return on various fixed income securities.

 The wrap contracts allow participants to withdraw or transfer their balances in the Stable Value Fund in accordance with the Plan at contract value, which is principal plus credited interest.
 The wrap contracts guarantee of participants' return of principal does not extend to certain events, such as a board decision to terminate the contract or very large unexpected withdrawals that might arise from other specified events.
 NAV is contract value less fees and expenses, and approximates fair value as a practical expedient.
 Participants can transact daily at the NAV.
 There are no unfunded commitments and no restrictions on redemptions.